2 getting started

 Now copy cell B7 to C7

-Spreadsheets are great tools - the first one, Visi-Calc, was the first “killer app” to usher in the personal computer revolution.
-But they have limitations as well.
-Best practices have been proposed for using spreadsheets in data science such as, for example, include only data (and not calculations) in spreadsheets, use what we will recognize as a ‘tidy’ format in which data are in a simple rectangle (avoid combining cells and using multi-line headers), and save spreadsheets as simple text files, typically in comma-delimited or CSV format (Broman and Woo 2018).
+Spreadsheets are great tools - the first one, VisiCalc, was the first “killer app” to usher in the personal computer revolution.
+But spreadsheets have limitations as well.
+Best practices have been proposed for using spreadsheets in data science such as, for example, including only data (and not calculations) in spreadsheets, using what we will recognize as a ‘tidy’ format in which data are in a simple rectangle (that is, avoid combining cells and using multi-line headers), and saving spreadsheets as simple text files, typically in comma-delimited or CSV format [@broman2018].
 Typically, this means that each worksheet will be in a separate file, rather than in workbooks with multiple tabs.

-There are good reasons for these recommendations: For example, when we sort data in spreadsheets, we risk chaos, for example, only certain columns may be sorted.
-When we manipulate data in spreadsheets, we typically will not have a record of what was (and wasn’t) changed, and this compromises the reproducibility of our work.
+There are good reasons for these recommendations: When we manipulate data in spreadsheets, we typically will not have a record of what was (and wasn’t) changed, and this compromises the reproducibility of our work.
+Similarly, when we sort data in spreadsheets, we risk chaos, for example, if we sort only certain columns, the integrity of spreadsheet-rows will be lost.

 2.3 setting up your machine: some basic tools

 Collaboration and communication are integral to data science.
 In the world beyond universities, the most important messaging and collaboration platform is Slack.
 Slack is a commercial app, but it has a free tier.
-Slack is handy for group work of all forms, but most students in full-time programs will be expected to use a Learning Management System such as Canvas so that all of their classes are on the same platform.
+Slack is handy for group work of all forms, but most universities use collaborative tools embedded in Learning Management Systems such as Canvas instead.

-Google Docs is free and is convenient for collaborative work.
-One other important feature of Google Docs is that it provides a framework for version control, a critical skill in information management.
-You can learn more about how to see and revert to prior versions of a project in Google Docs here.
+While Microsoft Word has the advantages of familiarity, ease-of-use offline, and extensive formatting capabilities, Google Docs has several advantages over Word.
+Google Docs is free, it is convenient for collaborative work (as it allows simultaneous editing), and it provides a solid framework for version control, a critical skill in information management.
 Version control can help you avoid the chaos and confusion of having a computer (or several computers) full of files that look like Cham’s (2012) comic:

 Version control is an important concept in data science.
 Collaboratively built programs and platforms, including most of the add-ons (libraries, packages) which make R so powerful, are open-source projects built by many individuals over time.
 For projects such as these, both the current build and its associated history are typically maintained on GitHub, a website for hosting code.
 When we contribute to these projects, we will first mirror the web-based GitHub site using a program on our own Macs or Windows PCs called Git, then upload our proposed changes.
 Keeping remote and local branches of files in sync can be challenging, however, and you will not be expected to use this technology in this class.
 But if you are curious, or want to learn more, an introduction to using Git and R together may be found here.

-You will run into problems, if not here, then elsewhere.
+While AI tools for coding, including Microsoft Copilot, are helpful for addressing the idiosyncacies of coding syntax, at some point, you will run into problems - if you don’t you aren’t learning enough.
 An important determinant of your success will be the balance you maintain between persistence and help-seeking.

 The 15-minute rule is one guideline for this balance: It has been cleverly summarized as “You must try, and then you must ask.”
 That is, if you get stuck, keep trying for 15 minutes, then reach out to others.
 I think that this rule is basically sound, particularly if it is applied with cognitive flexibility, social sensitivity, and reciprocity.
 So when you get stuck, make a note of the problem, then move to another part of your project (that’s the cognitive flexibility part): This allows your problem to percolate and still make progress.
 When you ask others for help, ask in a way that shows an awareness of the demands on their time (social sensitivity): Part of this means that you should explain your problem in as detailed a fashion as possible - in technical terms, a “reprex” or reproducible example.
 Finally, you should be willing to provide as well as give help (reciprocity).